whiteblock/gossipsub-testing/README.md

 ### Phase 1: Message Dissemination Time (“Total Nano Time”)

 In the series 1 tests, the distribution graphs of total nano times included an initial spike followed by several “lobes” in a shape similar to a poisson distribution.
 This can be seen in Graph 1.
 One interesting result is the absence of lobes in tests where message rates were low (e.g. 20msg/s, note the result graph is not provided for brevity).
 The distribution of message dissemination times followed a poisson distribution.
-Below is a graph which overlays all tests 1a-1d to illustrate the graphs in Sections III-VI appear to have varying lobe heights due to different Y-axis ranges. **The individual test graphs can be found in the Google sheet of test results**.
+Below is a graph which overlays all tests 1a-1d to illustrate the graphs in Sections III-VI appear to have varying lobe heights due to different Y-axis ranges.
+The **individual test graphs can be found in the [Google sheet](https://docs.google.com/spreadsheets/d/1ZoY8Rz-BqKiX-ik9Wdd-zfR0mcoOj_CYUSz8tSwtb6w/edit#gid=0)** of test results.

 <p align="center">
     <img src="images/phase1_series1_dissemination_times.png" width="60%">
 </p>

-<p align="center"> Graph 1: Series 1 a-d Total Nano Time</p>
+<p align="center"> Graph 1: Series 1 a-d Message Dissemination Times (Total Nano Times)</p>

 For each increase in B-A degree inputs, the initial spike of short nano times and heights of the first lobe did not follow a particular trend.
-The peaks of the initial spikes in tests 1a, 1b, 1c, and 1d are approximately 5650, 3950, 3550 and 2850, respectively.
-The peaks of the first lobe in tests 1a, 1b, 1c, and 1d are approximately 1400, 1500, 1650, and 1650, respectively.
+The peaks of the initial spikes in tests 1a, 1b, 1c, and 1d are approximately 5650, 3950, 3550 and 2850 messages, respectively.
+The peaks of the first lobe in tests 1a, 1b, 1c, and 1d are approximately 1400, 1500, 1650, and 1650 messages, respectively.
 It is inconclusive what the effects of degree distributions are on total nano times.
-The **presence of lobes cannot be explained by the GossipSubHeartbeatInterval[6]**, which is defaulted to 1 second at the time of these tests.
+The **presence of lobes cannot be explained by the GossipSubHeartbeatInterval[6]**, which was left set at the default of 1 second.
 The approximate times of the peaks of the spikes followed by the first three lobes are 6 ms, 75 ms, 170 ms, and 266 ms, respectively.
-These distances are far less than 1 second.
+These distances between the lobes/peaks are far less than 1 second.

-The distances between the lobes could potentailly be introduced by the underlying mesh network gossipsub creates when establishing messaging peers.
+The distances between the lobes could potentially be introduced by the underlying mesh network gossipsub creates when establishing messaging peers.
 That is, while nodes may be connected to more than 10 peers, running gossipsub with parameter GossipSubD = 6 will cause a node to propagate messages to only 6 peers.
 Another potential explanation for the lobes is the relationship between the dissemination time and last delivery hop.
 For example, [test series 1a](https://docs.google.com/spreadsheets/d/1ZoY8Rz-BqKiX-ik9Wdd-zfR0mcoOj_CYUSz8tSwtb6w/edit#gid=1224078138) has three local maximums (one spike followed by two lobes) in the total nano time graph.
 The messages around the first local maximum could be all messages with a last delivery hop of 4, the messages around the second local maximum could be messages with a last delivery hop of 5, etc.

 The average message dissemination time (in milliseconds) for tests 1a-1d are 154 ms, 65 ms, 67 ms, 75 ms, respectively.
-While an input degree parameter of 2 shows larger average nano times (this can also be seen in the higher lobes in the nano time graphs), more statistical evidence is needed to determine if higher degrees of connectivity affect the average nano times using the default gossipsub parameters.
+While an input degree parameter of 2 shows larger average nano times (this can also be seen in the higher lobes in the nano time graphs), the last three average message dissemination times show more statistical evidence is needed to determine if higher degrees of connectivity affect the average message dissemination times using the default gossipsub parameters.

-The average time for the messages to be received/propagated in test 1a was the highest and the average time decreased as the “degree of connectivity” increased in subsequent tests.
-This demonstrates a correlation to the number of messages that have been received.
-If the full number of messages were properly received, the average time for message propagation would become more skewed.

 <p float="center">
     <img src="images/phase1_series1a_cumulative_dis.png" width="45%" />